haacked/haacked.com/_posts/2018/2018-12-03-css-column-list-adventure.markdown

 ---
 layout: post
-title: "Responsive lists in columns with CSS"
+title: "An adventure in CSS with column lists"
-description: "How do you render an unordered list into columns in a responsive manner?"
+description: "How do you render an unordered list into columns in a responsive manner without losing your mind?"
-date: 2018-11-29 -0800 09:30 AM PDT
+date: 2018-12-03 -0800 09:30 AM PDT
 comments: true
 categories: [css design]
 ---

+Sit back and relax as I regale you with a harrowing account of trying to do something straightforward with CSS.
+Ha!
+Straightforward.
+How silly was I to think that.
+As they say,

+> Fool me once.
+Shame on you.
+Fool me twice, CSS.

 To give credit where credit is due, my blog has a [contributors page](/contributors).
 This page lists the folks who have submitted a pull request to my blog with corrections such as typo and spelling fixes.
 Lots and lots of fixes.
 Because I make a lot of mistakes.